ucbrise/clipper/examples/cifar_demo/README.md

 ## Setup

-Before you can run the demo, you must have access to a machine running Docker that you can SSH into.
+In order to run the demo, you must either have Docker installed locally or have access to a machine running Docker that you can SSH into.
 If running on EC2, you can use AMI `ami-3ba0f05b`, an Ubuntu image that has Docker and Docker-Compose installed.

 The demo uses Python and Jupyter notebooks to interact with Clipper and